 2. Robust and Resilient Financial Structures

 By establishing a baseline from which to envision the future, it is possible to re position assets and financial instruments before any significant headwinds take effect.
 Strategic capital allocation is crucial in being able to manage potential risk and vulnerabilities.
-By managing resources and capital accordingly, organisations can reposition key resources and financial instruments to weather and thrive in the face of adversity.
+By managing resources and capital accordingly, organisations and communities can allocate key resources and financial instruments to weather and thrive in the face of adversity.
 Through collaborative design, innovation and implementation, synergies in service delivery and infrastructure can be managed appropriately, helping ensure return on investment is maintained or maximised.

 3. Increased Diversity

 Diversity breeds resilience and empowers people to make positive change.
 Diversity offers opportunity for greater innovation and adaptive capacity while reducing risks and strengthening community ties.
 A resilient community brings varied backgrounds and interests together.
 This mix of cultures, ideas, and perspectives helps solve problems and creates a platform for creating economically, environmentally and culturally diverse interactions and outcomes.

 4. Positioning for Changes and Shocks

 It is far easier and less stressful to pre-empt potential disasters than to wait for crisis to occur.
 Once a crisis occurs it becomes more difficult to coordinate people and resources.
 It can be overwhelming to make sense of dramatic changes and shifts when access to resources, knowledge and infrastructure are limited.
 It is better to have strategic preparedness plan than to be caught off guard.